 There is so much available to people in New Zealand, from events, to music, to conferences.
 The parrot on Inspector Clouseau’s shoulder in the Pink Panther movies comes to mind - constantly being pumped-up, but only to deflate again.
 Is there not a danger of being over-inspired?

-What about those lives that whisper to us the words of Paul, “Follow me, as I follow Christ” (1 Corinthians 11: 1)?
+What about those lives that whisper to us the words of Paul, “Be imitators of me, as I am of Christ” (1 Corinthians 11: 1)?

 The genius of such ‘followship’ is that it plays on our aspirations.
 We want to be like that person who carries that whiff of Jesus.
 Those people wandered through my life back home – but now my life is awash with them.